uikit/uikit-site/docs/pages/countdown.md

 ### Methods

-These methods are available on the component.
+The following methods are available for the component:

 #### Start